Shelf Registration: Meaning

 In Delayed Offering, the issuing company is not willing to offer securities on an immediate basis.
 Under these offerings, the company can issue securities anytime between the time span of 2-3 years.
 Although, Delayed Offerings require more documentation than Continuous Offerings.
 Mainly the business and financial performance needs to be filed since the shelf registration or last update of these details.

 The prospectus of the company shows whether the offerings are continuous offerings or other types of offerings.

 One of the biggest criticism of Shelf Registration is that big financial institutional investors and other big players avoid investing in Shelf Offerings.
 These big players avoid taking risks instantly and therefore wait for initial offerings to pass.
 These investors also believe that various substantial offers might also hamper the share price of the company, ultimately hampering the market value of the company.
 So they allow such companies to first test the market and accordingly then take a decision to invest.

 What is Baby Shelf Rule?

 Under the Shelf Registration Rule Book, there is a Baby Shelf Rule for small companies having a total aggregate market value of equity less than $75 million.
-According to the Baby Shelf Rule, if the total aggregate market value of issuing equity is less than $75 million then the issuing company can only offer a maximum of 1/3rd of stocks in a 12 months period.
-Thus, in a year the issuing company can offer up to 1/3rd of stocks.
+According to the Baby Shelf Rule, if the total aggregate market value of issuing equity is less than $75 million, then the issuing company can only offer a maximum of 1/3rd of stocks in a 12 months period.
+Thus, the issuing company can offer up to 1/3rd of stocks in a year.

 Shelf Registration is a type of Public Offering which allows the issuing company to take advantage of market conditions in a hassle-free manner.
 It gives the issuing company; flexibility in the process of issuance with only single registration with the SEC.
 Irrespective of the few criticisms attached to Shelf Offerings, its advantages far outweigh those criticisms.
 Thus, this works best for the issuing company and the investor.